Pear Cranberry Crisp

-This easy Pear Cranberry Crisp is a delicious Fall dessert recipe where diced pears and fresh cranberries are covered in an almond flour and rolled oat topping and baked until golden.
-It tastes amazing with a scoop of ice-cream!
+This easy pear cranberry crisp is a delicious Fall dessert recipe where diced pears and fresh cranberries are covered in an almond flour and rolled oat topping, and baked until golden.
+It tastes amazing with a scoop of ice-cream and is naturally gluten-free and Vegan.

-What could be better than a pear cranberry crisp this time of year!?
+What could be better than a cranberry pear crisp recipe this time of year!?
 The combo of ripe sweet pear and fresh tart cranberries that are baked and then topped with a warm oatmeal cookie topping is not only festive, but it is also just pure deliciousness!

 - It’s a great Fall and holiday version of the classic crisp.